coder/vscode-coder/README.md

 Coder uses
 ${userHome} from VSCode's
 [variables reference](https://code.visualstudio.com/docs/editor/variables-reference).
-Use this when formatting paths in the coder extension settings rather than ~ or
+Use this when formatting paths in the Coder extension settings rather than ~ or
 $HOME.

 Example: ${userHome}/foo/bar.baz